Heartside Historic Murals

 Check out more of Jasmine’s Work HERE

-The Union Depot was the heart of the city from the 1890s through 1960s when it was inevitably torn down as the city grew.
-Nonetheless an icon of Grand Rapids, people from all walks of life, whether going or leaving, passed through the depot, as they were arriving and immigrating into Grand Rapids.
+The Union Depot, located at 61 Ionia, was the heart of the city from the 1890s through 1960s.
+An icon of Grand Rapids, people from all walks of life, whether going or leaving, passed through the Depot as they were arriving and immigrating into Grand Rapids.
 A Georgian Revival building of two stories, it was built in 1900, closed in 1958 and demolished over 1958 and 1959 to make space for a highway.
-Its address was 61 Ionia Avenue.
-It was a hub serving a few railroads going to different points in Michigan and other points in the Midwest.
+It was a hub serving a few railroads going to different points in Michigan and the Midwest.

 Dustin Hunt is a committed teaching artist and designer working to inspire emerging creatives through proven strengths in curriculum development, engaging content, inclusive instruction, mentorship and collaboration.
 Dustin operates Muralmatics and facilitates youth-driven mural projects with middle and high school students using a unique blend of design-centered, hands-on, project-based, math curriculum.
 He received his Bachelor of Fine Art and graduate teaching certification from Michigan State University.
 Dustin’s creative practice is informed by several years exploring hip-hop culture as a DJ and graffiti artist.